Docker Image Paths and Configuration Options

 %path%from the command line option

 Profile with the name

 Fall back to using the embedded

-The Qodana image contains selected Idea Ultimate plugins + PHP plugin.
+The Qodana IntelliJ image contains selected IDEA Ultimate plugins + a PHP plugin.

 Paid plugins are not yet supported.
 Each vendor must clarify licensing terms for CI usage and collaborate with us to make it work.

 You can add any free IntellJ platform plugins or your custom plugin using the following command: